wiseman-timelord/ImpExpPsd1/README.md

 - The other dudes export psd cmdlet is [here](https://github.com/rhubarb-geek-nz/PowerShellDataFile/), its v1.0 currently.

 ## DISCLAIMER
 This software is not subject to the terms in my typically supplied License.Txt, as it is NOT an actual program.
 I want users to use these files HOWEVER they want, I am just trying to fix a blatant FATAL ERROR in PowerShell/PowerShellCore.
+Obviously if your computer blows up, then you must accept, that is more likely to be the box of TNT yer left on top of it.